unicode-org/icu4x/docs/process/data_versioning.md

 - ☑️ = supported in compatibility constructors
 - ❌ = not supported

-#### Blob Version versus Data Struct Version

-Adding older data structs to a newer data file is easy.
-How do we handle cases where we want to change the top-level blob layout?
-There are two cases here:

-1. New binary format (e.g. Postcard 2.0)
-2. New blob layout (e.g. change ZeroMap to ZeroHashMap)

-In case 1, the new binary format should be added as a new syntax feature, parallel to the `postcard_1`, `bincode_1`, and `json` features.

-In case 2, the `BlobSchema` will need to gain a new variant.
-When building data files with compatibility for older code versions, it will need to use a `BlobSchema` variant that is supported by all code versions that are intended to be supported.

 ### IV.
+Aspects of Data File Versioning

+There are several aspects of a data file that could undergo version updates:

+1. New data structs
+2. Additional variants added to existing data structs (example: `PropertyCodePointSetV1`)
+3. New blob layout (example: changing `ZeroMap` to `ZeroHashMap` in `BlobSchema`)
+4. New binary format (example: Postcard 2.0)

+**Case 1:** Older data structs can be carried alongside newer data structs in order to create a data file compatible across versions.

+**Case 2:** Depending on the minimum version specified in datagen, the newest backwards-compatible variant can be generated in the output data.

+**Case 3:** `BlobSchema` can gain a new variant, and then we follow the same rules as in Case 2 to choose the appropriate variant in datagen.

+**Case 4:** The new binary format should be added as a new syntax feature, parallel to the `postcard_1`, `bincode_1`, and `json` features.

-Constructor Versioning
+### V. Constructor Versioning

 *Also see: [icu_provider::constructors](https://icu4x.unicode.org/doc/icu_provider/constructors/index.html)*